findmypast/icingaweb2-module-graphite/README.md

 folder like /usr/share/icingaweb2/modules.
 In case you don't know where this might be please check the module path in your Icinga Web 2 configuration.

+## Hats off to

+This module borrows a lot from https://github.com/Icinga/icingaweb2-module-pnp4nagios